Hari-chann/xyz/README.md

 - Yarn 1.22.22
 - Postgres 16.4

-Set username and password in `config/database.yml` to your postgres username and password
+Set username and password in `config/database.yml` to your postgres username and password.

-Run the following commands to setup the project
+Run the following commands to setup the project.

-The 5 sample books are already seeded in the database
+The 5 sample books are already seeded in the database.
 ```bash
 bundle install
 yarn install